Iceland–Turkey relations

-Iceland–Turkey relations are the current and historical relations between Iceland and Turkey.
+Iceland–Turkey relations are the bilateral relations between Iceland and Turkey.
 The diplomatic relations were established in 1957.
 The Icelandic Embassy in Copenhagen is accredited to Turkey, whereas the Turkish Embassy in Oslo is accredited to Iceland.

-Iceland has an Honorary Consulate General in Antalya, Ankara, Istanbul and Izmir.
-There is an Honorary Consulate General of Turkey in Reykjavik.

 History

 17th century

 Under the supervision of a Danish convert, Maghreb pirates, including converts from Europe, traveled to Iceland in 1627 to raid various coastal communities.
 These raids were dubbed as Turkish Abductions and is said to have a significant impact on Icelandic culture.
 The label "Turkish" does not refer to Turkey; at the time it was a general term for all Muslims in the Mediterranean region since the majority were a part of the Ottoman Empire The event was used as a driving force in Iceland's 19th century struggle for independence.